Patrick van Dun, MSc, DO

 Patrick van Dun heeft een praktijk voor osteopathie in Mechelen (België) en Habichtswald (Duitsland).

-Hij zetelt in de Board of Trustees van het Centre for Osteopathic MEdicine Collaboration (COME) met zetel te Pescara (Italië) een non-profit stichting voor wetenschappelijk onderzoek in de osteopathie.
-Patrick is voorzitter en mede-oprichter van de Commission for Osteopathic Research, Practice and Promotion vzw (CORPP).
+Hij zetelt in de Board of Trustees van het Centre for Osteopathic MEdicine Collaboration (COME) met zetel te Pescara (Italië) een non-profit stichting voor wetenschappelijk onderzoek in de osteopathie en is lid van het Research Committee van Osteopathy Europe.

 Hij behaalde zijn licentiaatsdiploma in de kinesitherapie en motorische revalidatie aan de Katholieke Universiteit van Leuven in 1989 en voltooide zijn opleiding in de osteopathie aan het COC, georganiseerd op de campus van de Vrije Universiteit Brussel in 1993.